Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 with $ d=f=g=h=j=0 $ and $ yz=aw+by+cz $. \end{theorem}

-\begin{proof} The proof is similar to the proof in Theorem~\ref{thm:x=y=z=0}, with some extra routine details. \end{proof}
+\begin{proof} The proof is similar to the proof in Theorem~\ref{thm:x=y=z=0}, with some extra routine details~\cite{YowPHD2019}. \end{proof}

-Similarly, by using triality, we have \begin{corollary} Let $ P=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence. \begin{enumerate} \item[a)] For $ w,x,z \ne 0 $ and $ y=0 $, a function $ F $ is an extended Tutte invariant with respect to $ P $ for every alternating dimap $ D $ if and only if
+Similarly, by using triality, we have \begin{corollary} Let $ S=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence. \begin{enumerate} \item[a)] For $ w,x,z \ne 0 $ and $ y=0 $, a function $ P $ is an extended Tutte invariant with respect to $ S $ for every alternating dimap $ D $ of genus zero if and only if

 with $ a=c=h=i=l=0 $ and $ xz=dz+ex+fw $.